 Difference Between Headshot and Portrait:

-Headshot’s photos are mainly focused on the face only.
-The Headshots photos usually include the head and shoulders, with the complete focus on a person’s faces.
+In headshot photo face is mainly focused.
+The Headshot photos usually include the head and shoulders, with the complete focus on a person’s face.
 There are no props or backgrounds to distract the image from a person’s face.

-On the other hand, Portraits photos have a variety of needs.
+On the other hand, Portrait photos have a variety of needs.
 Portrait photos can be full-body or waist-up shots and all portrait photos include props and setups.

 1. Have a pre-session consultation:

-Before you start the session make sure you know how your client wants the images to be and where he going to use the image.
-You can talk to your client on the phone or face to face, it does not matter talking to them before the session is the key.
-By talking to your clients you are helping them relax and this also allows you to help them prepare for the session.
+Before you start the session make sure you know , how your client wants the images to be.
+Where he going to use the image.
+You can talk to your client on the phone or face to face.
+Its very important to talk to them before photo session.
+By talking to your clients you are helping them relax.
+This also allows you to help them prepare for the session.

 Before the session begins, make sure to find out, what is your client’s profession.
-This will helps you find the perfect background for your client’s headshots.
-If your client is a lawyer then the white background is more suited for his/her headshots and if your client is a yoga instructor or a businessman then a blur color full background is well suited.
+This will helps you find the perfect background for your client headshots.
+If your client is a lawyer then the white background is more suited for his/her headshot.
+If your client is a yoga instructor or a businessman then a blur color full background is well suited.

 2. Help them to choose the right clothes:

 As a good photographer, it is your duty to help your client choose the perfect clothes for there images.
-Generally in headshot photography, solid, neutral colors clothes work great because you want to avoid any other color that distracts away from people’s faces.
-If you and your clients agree on the formal style of clothes, make sure you remind them to bring their formal clothes with them for the session.
-Most of the men forget to brings their jackets to the session, so if this kind of scenario occurs make sure to have spare clothes in your studio.
+Generally in headshot photography, solid, neutral color clothes work greatly.
+You always want to avoid any other color that distracts away from people’s face.
+If you and your clients agree on the formal style of clothes.
+Make sure you remind them to bring their formal clothes with them for the session.
+Most of the men forget to bring their jackets to the session.
+If this kind of scenario occurs make sure to have spare clothes in your studio.
 Also, remind your clients to iron their clothes before coming for a session.

 3. Create a separation from the background:

 Before capturing a headshot image of your client, make sure that your client does not stand too close to the background.
-Because if you are using a studio wall as a background or different color wall sheet for background and your client stand close to the background, you may see the shadow of your client on the wall or background sheet, which does not look professional.
-Even if you are shooting environmental headshots outdoors, I still recommend you to make sure that your client does not stand to close to the background.
+Because if you are using a studio wall as a background.
+Different color wall sheets for background and your client stand close to the background.
+Than you may see the shadow of your client on the wall or background sheet, which does not look professional.
+Even if you are shooting environmental headshots outdoor, I still recommend you to make sure that your client does not stand too close to the background.
 Make sure you set your camera aperture correctly.
 I Typically used an aperture of f/4, if I am going to shot outside with natural light.
 And I used an aperture of f/8 if I am going to shot in studio with studio lights.

 4. Simple Poses Works Great: